-Lions Clubs International has held 101 conventions dating back to 1917.
-Many cities far and wide have hosted the Lions International Convention, some more than once.
-See a list of all convention host cities.
+Lions Clubs International has held more than 100 international conventions dating back to 1917.
+Many cities far and wide have hosted LCICon some more than once.
+See a list of all convention host locations.

 Plans are well underway for future conventions.
 Follow the link to learn more about each future convention destination.

-- July 7–11, 2023: Boston, Massachusetts: A quintessential blend of colonial history and cutting-edge innovation.
-From the charming cobblestones of Beacon Hill, to the civic landmarks along the Black Heritage Trail and Freedom Trail, to the iconic grounds of Harvard University and Fenway Park, Boston is a treasure trove of Americana.
+July 7–11, 2023: Boston, Massachusetts, USA: A quintessential blend of colonial history and cutting-edge innovation.
+From the charming cobblestones of Beacon Hill and the civic landmarks along the Black Heritage Trail and Freedom Trail, to the iconic grounds of Harvard University and Fenway Park, Boston is a treasure trove of Americana.
 Fun if by land and fun if by sea, Boston is an ideal destination for your next vacation.
-Explore diverse neighborhoods, enjoy an eclectic array of performing arts and special events, shop in chic boutiques and high-end malls, fall into a foodies’ paradise and discover the true essence of Boston, a cosmopolitan hub where tradition and innovation interact every day.
+Explore diverse neighborhoods, enjoy an eclectic array of performing arts and special events, shop in chic boutiques and high-end malls, fall into a foodie’s paradise and discover the true essence of Boston, a cosmopolitan hub where tradition and innovation interact every day.

-- July 4–8, 2025: Mexico City, Mexico: Mexico is currently the 6th most visited country in the world, welcoming over 39 million international visitors each year.
+July 4–8, 2025: Mexico City, Mexico: Mexico is currently the sixth most visited country in the world, welcoming over 39 million international visitors each year.
 Mexico City is a busy modern city with a rich heritage dating back 30 centuries!
-The historic city center has a pyramid, an ancient castle and fort, many museums to celebrate and display the culture.
-Mexico is also an excellent touristic destination with over 6,000 miles of coastline, 35 UNESCO World Heritage Sites, the world’s most dazzling assortment of resorts, 28 World Cultural Heritage Sites and 187 archaeological sites, 7 World Natural Heritage Sites, vibrant indigenous culture and a 300 year Spanish/European Colonial legacy, Mexico is unparalleled in diversity, hospitality, and the quality of its visitor experience.
+The historic city center has a pyramid, an ancient castle and fort and many museums to celebrate and display the culture.
+Mexico is also an excellent touristic destination, with over 6,000 miles of coastline, 35 UNESCO World Heritage Sites, the world’s most dazzling assortment of resorts, 28 World Cultural Heritage Sites and 187 archaeological sites, seven World Natural Heritage Sites, vibrant indigenous culture and a 300 year Spanish/European Colonial legacy, Mexico is unparalleled in diversity, hospitality and the quality of its visitor experience.

-The opportunity to bid for the convention city in 2027 will open in August 2019.
-For bid requirements, please contact firstname.lastname@example.org.
+The next opportunity to bid for the convention city is 2029, and we will begin accepting bids in August of 2021.
+For bid requirements, please contact us at firstname.lastname@example.org.